 Today spend the day with elephants at the extremely responsibly run Elephant’s World.
 This is a sanctuary for sick, old, disabled, abused and rescued elephants, and is a place where they can live out the rest of their lives in comfort.
 The day programme includes the chance to prepare food for the elephants and feed them, as well as taking them down to the river where you can help to bathe them.
 This is a wonderful activity that is a real highlight for families.

 Read More Day 6 Kanchanaburi This afternoon continue to Hellfire Pass, one of the most famous sections of the Thai-Burma Railway.
 Walk along the ‘Bamboo Path’, following the same route that the POWs took to work.
-Return to Kanchanaburi for the night.
+This evening you will stay in a floating raft house, in a beautiful location on the river outside Kanchanaburi.
 Day 7 Kanchanaburi – Overnight train In the afternoon, return to Bangkok in time to board the overnight train to Surat Thani.
 You can either travel first class in private 2-person cabins or second class, in an open carriage with individual sleeper berths.
 If you prefer, you can also fly.
 Day 8 Surat Thani – Khao Sok National Park Overnight in a treehouse.
 Day 9 Khao Sok National Park In the afternoon take a short boat ride to a trailhead and trek through the jungle.
 This wilderness is home to 5% of the world’s species and boasts langur monkeys, gibbons, macaques, rare birds, butterflies and more.
 The trek can be tailored to the children, depending on how energetic you are all feeling.
-Day 10 Khao Sok National Park Day 11 Khao Sok – Beach Days 12-14, Beach Day 15 Beach
+Day 10 Khao Sok – Beach Days 11-14, Beach Day 15 Beach